 Temporary schedules only affect the partition from which it is entered.
 Temporary schedules can be reused at later dates simply by scrolling (by pressing #) to the DAYS? prompt (described below) and activating the appropriate days.
 This should be considered when defining daily time windows.

-Note that only users with authority level of manager or higher can program temporary schedules.
+NOTE: Only users with authority level of manager or higher can program temporary schedules.